 Oil Prices in the 1960s and 1970s

 Global oil prices in the 20th century generally ranged between $1.00 and $2.00 per barrel (/b) until 1970.
 That's about $20/b to $40/b when adjusted for inflation.
-The United States was the world's dominant oil producer at that time and it regulated prices.
+The United States was the world's dominant oil producer at that time, and it regulated prices.
 Domestic oil was plentiful.
-Cheap oil and gas made the expansion of interstate highways, interstate trucking, and auto ownership part of the American Dream.
+Cheap oil and gas expanded interstate highways, interstate trucking, and auto ownership became part of the American Dream.
 But multiple changes have occurred since then.

-In 1960, Saudi Arabia and other foreign oil-exporting nations formed OPEC.
+In 1960, Saudi Arabia and other foreign oil-exporting nations formed the Organization of Petroleum Exporting Countries (OPEC).
 They wanted more control over their most valuable natural resource.
 In 1971, regulators allowed U.S. companies to pump as much oil as they wanted.
 They began using up surplus reserves.
 As supply fell, prices rose.
 America became vulnerable to future shortages.